andreemedeiros/Print-Automation/README.md

 ## Execution

-Run the "interface.py" file:
+1. Run the "interface.py" file:
 ```
 python3 interface.py
 ```

-Enter the browser you want to use;
+2. Optional: Enter the browser you want to use;

-Optional: Enter a valid email and password to log in to the Amazon website;
+3. Optional: Enter a valid email and password to log in to the Amazon website;

-Click on the coordinate buttons and position the mouse pointer over the maximize, url and login coordinate locations;
+4. Optional: Click on the coordinate buttons and position the mouse pointer over the maximize, url and login coordinate locations;

-Click on the run button and wait for the automation.
+5. Click on the run button and wait for the automation.

 ## Author